STAT505/HW4/README.md

 Simulate and plot synthetic data with:

-a. x in the range of 0 to 4 percent corresponding to the regression line with y = 30 + 10 x, with residual standard deviation of 3.9
+1. x in the range of 0 to 4 percent corresponding to the regression line with y = 30 + 10 x, with residual standard deviation of 3.9
-b. x in the range of 0 to 4 percent corresponding to the regression line with y = 30 + 10 x, with residual standard deviation of 10
+2. x in the range of 0 to 4 percent corresponding to the regression line with y = 30 + 10 x, with residual standard deviation of 10
-c. x in the range of 0 to 4 percent corresponding to the regression line with y = 30 + 10 x^2, with residual standard deviation of 3.9
+3. x in the range of 0 to 4 percent corresponding to the regression line with y = 30 + 10 x^2, with residual standard deviation of 3.9

 ### 2. (ROS 1.3) 3 points